 - Direct Property Investment: At a 6.5% appreciation rate, investing $500,000 in property could yield a portfolio worth around $935,000 after 10 years — assuming a straightforward buy-and-hold strategy and excluding rental income, taxes and maintenance costs.

 Real estate also has high barriers to entry.
 Whether you’re purchasing raw land or a condo in Los Angeles, you’ll need substantial liquidity.
-Even if you take out a mortgage, lenders typically require a sizable down payment.
-And the more you finance, the more your returns are diminished by interest payments.
+Even if you take out a mortgage, lenders typically require a sizable down payment, and the more you finance, the more your returns are diminished by interest payments.
 Simply put, the more cash you can put into the property up front, the more profitable the investment is likely to be.

 Will real estate values continue to climb at the same pace?
 No one can say for sure.
 But with the right market selection and strategy, real estate can still be a valuable piece of a diversified portfolio.